Azerbaijan discloses number of COVID-19 vaccinated citizens | News.az

 Azerbaijan discloses number of COVID-19 vaccinated citizens

-Some 37,057 people have been vaccinated against COVID-19 in Azerbaijan in the last 24 hours, the Operational Headquarters under the Cabinet of Ministers said on Thursday, News.Az reports.
+Some 31,060 people have been vaccinated against COVID-19 in Azerbaijan over the past day, the Operational Headquarters under the Cabinet of Ministers said on Tuesday, News.Az reports.

-The first dose of the vaccine has been injected into 4,187 citizens, the second one to 5,456 citizens, the third one to 27,414 citizens.
+The first dose of the vaccine has been injected into 12,604 citizens, and the second one to 18,456 citizens.